• Surf Bikes!

 grey_bike

 I got this bicycle for free when I purchased my first mountain bike from someone on Craigslist in Glendale in late 2006.
 I took both bicycles back to Westwood via bus where I was promptly stopped and questioned by the police as to why I had two bikes with me on the bus.
 Neither showed up as reported missing so they let me out.
-The next year I moved to Santa Monica near Wilshire and 17th Street and put this together so I could ride to Venice Beach to surf in the morning.
-The ride was long and the waves were usually bad but I enjoyed every minute of it.
-In 2008 I moved too far from the coast for this to be practical so I donated the bicycle to Bikerowave and didn’t put another one together for ~10 years.
+The next year I moved to Santa Monica near Wilshire and 17th Street and built this rack so I could ride to Venice Beach to surf in the morning.
+The ride was long and the waves were bad but I enjoyed every minute of it.

 • Prop 13 wtf